With Hookpad, you can easily create chord progressions, melodies, and entire musical arrangements. Never worry about writer's block again.

 What I was looking for when purchasing Hookpad is a tool that would streamline my pre-production process for radio-ready recordings.
 I needed a tool that would allow me to quickly audition different key signatures, tempos, and chords within a progression.
 Something that would help break me out of songwriting habits and push me into other musical territories.

 I found in Hookpad a songwriting tool that could help me achieve all of this and so much more.
-The ability to write an entire song along with production elements like pads, drums, and bass is effortless to do.
+The ability to write an entire song along with production elements like pads, drums, and bass is effortless.

-I also love that you’re able to save all of your ideas on the Hookpad website.
+I also love that you can save all of your ideas on the Hookpad website.
 This helps free up hard drive space and reduces the clutter I create by sketching out ideas into my DAW.

 My DAW is now only used for my fully-produced projects, and my sketches live in my Hookpad account.